Joint Artistic Director

-Associate Artist, Executive (Engagement & Development)
+Associate Artist, Publications & Communications (Executive)

 Huzir Sulaiman is the co-founder and Joint Artistic Director of Checkpoint Theatre.

-A critically acclaimed and award winning playwright, his Collected Plays 1998-2012 was published in 2013.
+A critically acclaimed and award-winning playwright, his Collected Plays 1998-2012 was published in 2013.
+Recent plays include Displaced Persons’ Welcome Dinner (2019); and The Last Bull: A Life in Flamenco (2016).
 His plays have been translated into German, Japanese, Polish, Indonesian and Mandarin.

-Huzir is in a class of his own.
+Huzir is in a class of his own.TODAY, SG

 Few people…deserve to be called “creative genius” as much as Huzir Sulaiman does…Kakiseni.com, MY

 Director Huzir Sulaiman approaches [the] text with the precision of a sculptor and the sensitivity of a poet.Arts Equator, SG